Ecology Surveys

 An ecological assessment contributes to sustainable development and ensures that developers make proactive moves to defend protected species and specific habitats situated on the development site.

-Ecological consultants undertake surveys on a proposed site as a way of collecting, reviewing and indexing relevant ecological information, gauging current and predicted ecological value, informing several steps across development proposals, supporting nature conservation, and remaining compliant with existing planning policy.
+Targets include collecting, reviewing and indexing relevant ecological information, gauging current and predicted ecological value, informing several steps across development proposals, supporting nature conservation, and remaining compliant with existing planning policy.

 Both initial and further surveys for ecology are usually carried out to strike a balance between meeting LPA requirements and protecting wildlife.

-When it comes to making pivotal decisions, the local planning authority will use the results and outcomes of ecology surveys as a point of reference.
-An application for planning permission is no different, and while arranging the necessary surveys helps to implement adequate mitigation strategies, meet binding environmental targets, account for particular species, avoid costly delays and save money, further ecology surveys could be the difference between a successful or unsuccessful planning application.
+An application for planning permission is no different.
+While arranging the necessary surveys helps to implement adequate mitigation strategies, meet binding environmental targets, account for particular species, avoid costly delays and save money, further ecology surveys could be the difference between a successful or unsuccessful planning application.

 Once a site survey has been conducted, priority habitats have been identified and analysed, and ecological reports have been assembled to dictate future stages, a planning officer should see no reason to deny planning consent.